For information regarding the program, contact:

 - both leading edge and topical presentations

-- a strong selection of advance sessions for experienced practitioners
+- a strong selection of advanced sessions for experienced practitioners

 - opportunities to engage with key individuals and organizations across the disaster management spectrum

-Conference Format: Presentations should fit into one of the following four streams:
+Taking the above goals into consideration, presentation submissions should fit into one (or more) of the following four streams:

 In addition to the above questions submissions that address the following will be included in the program:

-- Issues that affect a particular aspect of disaster management e.g. security (terrorism, cyber security etc), technical issues (cloud computing, IT disaster recovery, interoperability), violence in the workplace, trauma risk management...
+- Issues that affect a particular aspect of disaster management e.g. leadership in crisis situations, security (terrorism, cyber security etc), technical issues (cloud computing, IT disaster recovery, interoperability), violence in the workplace, trauma risk management…

 - Case Studies especially lessons learned AND not learned

 - Emerging Trends in Disaster Management - global climate change, infectious diseases (including flu pandemic), critical infrastructure protection; nuclear, biological, radiological & chemical threats (NBRC), etc

 - Disaster Management Principles & Practices - standards, exercises, training & education